-Within sixty (60) days of completion of the fiscal year audit, the Tribe shall provide the

-Director with a copy of the audit.
-Upon written notice to the Tribe and an opportunity for the Tribe to participate in the consultation, the Tribe shall permit the State to consult with the auditors before and after the audit and shall permit the State to submit written comments, with a copy to the Tribe, for improvements in the audit.
-The Tribe, in consultation with its auditors, shall, within sixty (60) days, respond to such written comments.
+Within sixty (60) days of completion of the fiscal year audit, the Tribe shall provide the Director with a copy of the audit.
+The Tribe shall permit the State to consult with the auditors before and after the audit and shall permit the State to submit written comments for improvements in the audit.
+The Tribe shall, within sixty (60) days, respond to such written comments.
 The Tribe's response shall notify the State of acceptance of the comments and corresponding modifications to the audit procedures, or rejection of the comments with accompanying alternatives the Tribe believes would better address the State's concern.
-State of Iowa comments which affect the integrity of Class III gaming shall be considered by the Tribe and shall be implemented as appropriate.
+State of Iowa comments, which affect the integrity of Class III gaming, shall be considered by the Tribe and shall be implemented as appropriate.

-12.5 Special Purpose Audit.
-In addition to the fiscal year audit set forth above, the State of Iowa (at the sole cost and expense of the State) may requisition a special purpose audit as the State deems necessary to ensure that Class III gaming is conducted in compliance with the provisions of this Compact, Gaming Ordinance, Regulations, other applicable laws, and minimum internal control standards.
-Prior written notice of such special audit shall be sent to the Tribe not less than thirty (30) days in advance of such audit.
-Less than thirty days written notice may be provided by the State whenever the State determines that public safety or welfare warrant an immediate audit.

-12.5.1 Audits for Alleged Criminal Activity.
-In the event that Iowa has probable cause to believe that an audit will provide evidence of criminal activity related to the conduct of the Tribe's Class III gaming, the Director may notify the Tribe and request that the Commission obtain an audit specifically pertinent to the alleged criminal activity.
+- 12.5 Special Purpose Audits and Inspections.
+In addition to the fiscal year audit set forth above, the State of Iowa may request other audits and inspections as may be necessary to ensure that Class III gaming is conducted in compliance with the provisions of this Compact, Gaming Ordinance, Regulations, other applicable laws, and minimum internal control standards. - 12.5.1 Audits for Alleged Criminal Activity.
+In the event that Iowa has probable cause to believe that an audit or inspection will provide evidence of criminal activity related to the conduct of the Tribe's Class III gaming, the Director may notify the Tribe and request that the Commission obtain an audit specifically pertinent to the alleged criminal activity.
 For purposes of this section "probable cause" shall mean a reasonable ground to suspect that a person or persons has/have committed or is/are committing a crime, or that a place contains specific items connected with a crime.
 Any audit performed by the Tribe shall not be construed as limiting any law enforcement activities of entities with appropriate jurisdiction.

-The audit to be performed pursuant to this subsection shall be conducted in conformance with the requirements of this section and shall include examination of all pertinent records, books, and procedures of the Tribe's Class III gaming that are or may be relevant to the allegations and shall be performed within a reasonable period of time.
+The audit to be performed pursuant to this subsection shall be conducted in conformance with the requirements of this section and shall include examination of all pertinent records, books, equipment and procedures of the Tribe's Class III gaming that are or may be relevant to the allegations and shall be performed within a reasonable period of time.
 Upon receipt of the notification from the Director, the Commission shall request the audit and shall provide written response to the Director.
 Within thirty (30) days of the completion of the audit, the Commission shall provide the Director with a copy of the audit.
 In addition, upon request, the Tribe shall provide all audit material necessary to explain an identified part of the audit report.
 Any audit conducted by the Tribe pursuant to this subsection shall not be construed as limiting any law enforcement activities of entities with appropriate jurisdiction.

-12.5.2 Inspections Concerning Compliance.
-The parties recognize that the State of Iowa may conduct inspections for purposes of assuring the integrity and security of all Class III gaming and compliance with the terms of this Compact, Gaming Ordinance, Regulations, other applicable laws, and minimum internal control standards related to Class III gaming.
-Upon written notice by the Director and, whenever practicable, upon at least twenty-four (24) hours advance notice to the Commission, law enforcement agents or duly appointed agents of the Director may enter upon the premises of the Class III gaming operation at any time during ordinary business hours for the purpose of conducting inspections, as may be necessary to determine compliance with this Compact, Gaming Ordinance, Regulations, other applicable laws, and minimum internal control standards related to Class III gaming.
+Iowa may request other types of inspections for purposes of assuring the integrity and security of all Class III gaming and compliance with the terms of this Compact, Gaming Ordinance, Regulations, other applicable laws, and minimum internal control standards related to Class III gaming.
+Upon written notice by the Director and upon at least twenty-four (24) hours advance notice to the Commission, authorities of the State of Iowa may enter upon the premises of the Class III gaming operation at any time during ordinary business hours for the purpose of conducting routine facility inspections, as may be necessary to determine compliance with this Compact, Gaming Ordinance, Regulations, other applicable laws, and minimum internal control standards related to Class III gaming.